 # Small and fast for quick tasks

 docker exec -it ollama ollama pull phi4-miniEach model takes 3-8 GB of disk space.
-You can download as many as your storage allows — Ollama loads and unloads them from memory as needed.
+You can download as many as your storage allows.
+Ollama loads and unloads them from memory as needed.

-Features you get out of the box:
+What you get out of the box:

 bash